 Name: Temperature (C), dtype: float64

 Notice the two columns: the left column is the index (0 to 4 in this case), and the right column contains the actual data values.
-The Name
+The Name attribute gives the Series a label, which can be useful, and dtype tells us the data type of the values (float64 here).

-Let's create a simple DataFrame
+Let's create a simple DataFrame:

 import pandas as pd